Updated on Jan. 20 at 11:15 p.m. ET

 The Senate has begun a trial on whether or not to remove President Trump from office, over a month after the House voted to impeach him.
 A group of House Democrats, called impeachment managers, are arguing the case for convicting the president and removing him from office.
 Trump's legal defense team includes White House counsel Pat Cipollone and personal lawyer Jay Sekulow.

-First, some background: While momentum toward impeachment had been building among Democrats for months, House Speaker Nancy Pelosi, D-Calif., announced an inquiry in September — after a whistleblower complaint about a White House phone call with Ukraine.
-The House formalized the inquiry and outlined their path forward with a vote on Oct.
-28. The first open hearing in the inquiry is scheduled for Nov.
-13.
+While momentum toward impeachment had been building among Democrats for months, House Speaker Nancy Pelosi, D-Calif., announced an inquiry in September — after a whistleblower complaint about a White House phone call with Ukraine.

-In a call with Ukrainian President Volodymyr Zelenskiy, Trump asked for an investigation into a debunked conspiracy theory about the 2016 election and into potential 2020 rival and former Vice President Joe Biden.
+In a call with Ukrainian President Volodymyr Zelenskiy on July 25, Trump asked for an investigation into a debunked conspiracy theory about the 2016 election and into potential 2020 rival and former Vice President Joe Biden.
 The White House is also accused of withholding military aid to Ukraine for Trump's personal political gain.
 Trump maintains that he has done nothing wrong.